 In order to do perform a chi squared we must first calculate expected values.
 This can be done using the information given in table one of mock community pdf.
 Can work through systematically the steps of the process to calculate the number of reads that would be expected if every step worked perfectly and every possible read was read.
 (Note to Chris: Nailing down the exact equation set needed to calculate the expected values will be something we will need to work together on.
 I think I will need your familiarity with the pipeline.)

 Next requirement for a chi squared test is observed values.
 These we get from the sequencing results (after being feed through a pipeline).
 Will require some preprocessing R code to concatenate any taxa represented as multiple rows in the result matrix into one grand total.
 End result of this should be a data frame where each column is a pipeline and each row represents a unique taxa and each value in the table is the absolute count for the reads of that taxa detected by that pipeline.
 (Note to Chris: Am I right here to say absolute?)
+Yes

 Now that we have both our inputs can use base R to perform chi squared test on every pipeline, save the resulting value in a table for use later.
 It has been discussed that weighted chi square would be beneficial here.
 This is because a standard chi square test penalizes over and under estimations equally.
 In practice a model that overestimates is more desirable than a model that underestimates by the same magnitude.
 The loss of information associated with false negatives is concerned more detrimental than the inclusion of false positives.
+Understood right that we do a normal first, check the results, and then think about weighted?

 Next we want to measure precision